sharph/Charles_Challenge/infra/README.md

 Install terraform, run `terraform init` in this directory, then run `terraform apply`.
 At the prompt, type `yes`.

-Terraform will set up a self-signed certificate VPC, load balancer, security groups, Fargate tasks, etc. The Fargate task specified installs the desired contents to index.html, then runs nginx.
+Terraform will set up a self-signed certificate, VPC, load balancer, security groups, Fargate tasks, etc. The Fargate task specified installs the desired contents to index.html, then runs nginx.